 Overall our spectral profiles suggest that the plumes are approximately homologous structures, in the sense that there is a clear trend in their spectral distributions despite evidence of considerable local variations in physical size and structure.
-While the uncertainties are large near the plume tails, there is evidence for a mild trend toward a steeper spectral indices with decreasing flux density in both plumes.
-We note that the spectral index limits originate from the limiting flux density of the least-sensitive frequency (~ 8.5 GHz) in our two-point spectral index calculation.
+While the uncertainties are large near the tail end of the spectrum, there is evidence for a mild trend toward a steeper spectral indices with decreasing flux density in both plumes.
+We note that the spectral index limits in the respective components originate from the limiting flux density of the least-sensitive frequency ( $\sim 8.5~\mathrm{GHz}$ ) in our two-point spectral index calculation.